 Majors who contemplate graduate study in Classical fields should incorporate Greek and Latin into their programs.
 Those who plan graduate work in Near Eastern or Egyptian may take appropriate ancient languages at the University of Pennsylvania, such as Middle Egyptian, Akkadian and Sumerian.
 Any student considering graduate study in Classical and Near Eastern archaeology should study French and German.

 Annual Field Trip

-From 2015/6 onwards the Department will be organizing an annual field trip for registered majors in their Junior Year.
-The trip will involve a city (e.g., Athens or Rome) which features in our teaching program, or a city which contains relevant Museums (e.g., London, Paris, Berlin).
+Since 2015/16 the department has organized an annual field trip for registered majors in good standing in their Junior Year.
+This voluntary trip involves a city (e.g., Athens or Rome) which features in our teaching program, or a city which contains relevant museums (e.g., London, Paris, Berlin).
+The airfare and lodging expenses are covered by the Department.
 Details for the upcoming trip will be made available at the beginning of the Fall Semester.
-The airfare and accommodations costs are covered by the Department.
+Owing to the ongoing health crisis the Spring trip 2022 will be replaced by a day trip to a museum on the east coast, if it is deemed safe by the senior administration of the College.

 A semester of study abroad is encouraged if the program is approved by the department.
 Students are encouraged to consult with faculty, since some programs the department may approve may not yet be listed at the Office of International Programs.
 Students who seek major credit for courses taken abroad must consult with the major advisor before enrolling in a program.
 Major credit is given on a case-by-case basis after review of the syllabus, work submitted for a grade, and a transcript.
 Credit will not be given for more than one course and not for courses that are ordinarily offered by the department.